What’s the big deal about ‘big data’ , what’s changed?

 analyzed within relatively short windows – ranging from daily to real-time

-Amazon boasts with different tools which itself addresses the entire data management cycle, big data technologies make it feasible, not only to collect and store larger datasets but also to analyze them in order according to the data flow.
+Amazon boasts with different tools which itself addresses the entire data management cycle, big data technologies make it feasible, not only to collect and store larger datasets, but also to analyze them in order according to data flow.

 Collect.
 Collecting the raw data – transactions, logs, mobile devices and more – is the first challenge many organizations face when dealing with big data.
 A good big data platform makes this step easier, allowing developers to ingest a wide variety of data – from structured to unstructured – at any speed – from real-time to batch.

 Store.
-Any big data platform needs a secure, scalable, and durable repository to store data prior to or even after processing tasks.
-Depending on your specific requirements, you may also need temporary stores for data-in-transit.
+Any big data platform needs a secure, scalable, and durable repository to store data prior or even after processing tasks.
+Depending on your specific requirements, you may also need temporary stores for data in-transit.

 Process & Analyze.
 This is the step where data is transformed from its raw state into a consumable format – usually by means of sorting, aggregating, joining and even performing more advanced functions and algorithms.
 The resulting data sets are then stored for further processing or made available for consumption via business intelligence and data visualization tools.